Platform-OS/platformos-documentation/pages/guides/searching-by-location/bounding-box.md

 Because other users are outside of the bounding box we provided, only Jacek came back in the response.

-### Notes

-If you want to receive all the results for whatever reason, you can pass empty `geo_query` hash - points will become optional and filter will not affect results at all.

 ### Excercise
 1. Create couple users with their current address coordinates - make them in different cities
-2. Write graphql query that will accept `geo_query` points to filter out users within bounding box
-3. Test your graphql query in our WYSIWYG editor
-4. Create a page that will have a form on the page that contains 4 text inputs and a submit button
-  * Inputs should define lat/lng coordinates for bounding box points
+2. Create a page that will have a form on the page that contains 4 text inputs that will take coordinates of bounding box points
-  * Submit button should submit the form to the search endpoint
-5. Make the response page to return only users with their location within the bounding box
+3. Make the response page to return only users with their location within the bounding box
   * If you want to, make the page return JSON as shown in the example

+### Notes

+If you want to receive all the results for whatever reason, you can pass empty `geo_query` hash - points will become optional and filter will not affect results at all.

 If you need help determining coordinates of a point try one of those:
 1. open [mapcoordinates.net](http://www.mapcoordinates.net/en) and type location that you want to find